-The safety of patients, staff and the public are a priority at Broadmoor Hospital and this is also true for research activities.
+The safety of patients, staff, and the public is a priority at Broadmoor Hospital, and this is also true for research activities.

-West London NHS Trust has produced clear guidance on ethical considerations which researchers follow to keep patients safe during research.
+West London NHS Trust has produced clear guidance on ethical considerations that researchers follow to keep patients safe during research.

 When developing research, we consider: